 The Dibru-Saikhowa National Park was awarded national park status in 1999.
 Since then its population of river dolphins has grown and the park guides haven’t lost any elephants to poachers recently.
 In fact, their job is as much about protecting tourists from rampaging animals as it is protecting animals from greedy poachers.
 One guide told us they only ever fire warning shots, and they do this so infrequently they only change their bullet cartridge once a year, due to rust.
 The biggest problem is illegal logging.

-Emma on The pros and cons of a yo… Liz on The pros and cons of a yo… Emma on Brazil to Canada?
+Lisette on What’s with all the unfinished… Emma on The pros and cons of a yo… Liz on The pros and cons of a yo… Emma on Brazil to Canada?
 Overland?… oliver fisher on Brazil to Canada?
 Overland?…